Albatross – Prince of Waves

-There are 24 species of albatross, a large, sea-going bird which is famous for its large wingspan (up to 12 ft) and graceful manipulation of the wind and currents when flying.
+General Description: There are 24 species of albatross, a large, sea-going bird which is famous for its large wingspan (up to 12 ft) and graceful manipulation of the wind and currents when flying.
 The albatross has an average life expectancy of 30 to 50 years.
 They tend to stay in the southern oceans, but some will stray up to Alaska and Siberia.

 They spend most of their lives characteristically at sea.
 Albatrosses are monogamous with an extended courting period.
 When breeding they communicate with loud gurgling calls, bill-clattering, brays and yaps.
 They nest in colonies that can occasionally number in the thousands.
 The albatross feeds on squid, cuttlefish, crustaceans and fish.
 They are sometimes scavenge around fishing boats.
 The albatross is vulnerable to predation from sharks, large fish and long-line fishing.

 The albatross has a rich mythological and cultural history which persists today.
 Sailors worldwide view sightings of an albatross as good luck, and its injury, capture or death is a terrible omen to those at sea.
 This superstition is highlighted in a poem by Samuel Taylor Coleridge called ‘the Rime of the Ancient Mariner.’
 However in some regions albatross feet were used as tobacco pouches.
 Further research into cultures and mythology will yield much on the symbolism of the much-loved albatross.